MohammadKatif/Voxelization/README.md

 ![image](https://github.com/MohammadKatif/Voxelization/assets/143898427/aacbf8f2-c8f9-4b0c-bd71-d8cde6d6d7c5)

 ## Additional Information:
-In this code, I have perfomed voxelization on only one mesh object using trimesh and open3d to demonstrate how the voxelization process works.
-However, the same method cannot be applied when it comes to voxelizing an entire 3D objects dataset(e.g. ModelNet40/10) in google colab.
+- In the [Voxelization.ipynb](https://github.com/MohammadKatif/Voxelization/blob/main/Voxelization.ipynb) code, I have perfomed voxelization on only one mesh object using trimesh and open3d to demonstrate how the voxelization process works.
+- One the other hand, in the [3D_CNN_Data_Preprocessing.ipynb](https://github.com/MohammadKatif/Voxelization/blob/main/3D_CNN_Data_Preprocessing.ipynb) code, I have performed voxelization on the entire ModelNet10 dataset using open3d and stored the results in my google drive.
+In this code, in addition to converting the mesh objects into voxel grid arrays, I have further preprocessed the voxel grid array data into train dataset, test dataset, train dataloader and test dataloader for 3D Convolutional Neural Networks (CNN).